 A long weekend is a great time to save money on your utility bills, but not at the expense of comfort when you return.
 Your ideal compromise between energy efficiency and comfort when you come home is probably somewhere between the recommended 85 degrees and your usual thermostat setting.
 If you normally like to turn the thermostat down to the low 70s, bump it to 80 when you leave.
 For those who are fine with 75 degrees or above, the EPA’s recommendation will work well for you.

 Depending on the size of your home, keeping the air conditioning on at a higher setting may be more efficient than turning it off for the weekend.
-Your air conditioner relies on recirculated air to maintain comfortable temperatures.
+Your air conditioning repair Phoenix relies on recirculated air to maintain comfortable temperatures.
 When you turn it on after leaving it off for the weekend, your system must work overtime to cool air that has grown stale and hot.
 A large, well-insulated home with shuttered or curtained windows will lose its cool air gradually, but a smaller house with less protection from the sun loses its cool quickly and could take days to feel comfortable again.

 For Longer Vacations

 When you’re taking a longer trip, it might be tempting to save more by turning your AC off entirely.
 However, the extreme temperatures that can occur in a home with no air conditioning may damage your belongings.
 High heat is deadly to wooden furniture, wallpaper and sensitive electronics.
 People who lived in the Phoenix Valley before the invention of air conditioning had high ceilings and kept their windows open constantly; your home will be tightly sealed while you’re on your trip and can build up tremendous heat.
 When it’s 90 degrees outside, the interior of your home can easily reach triple digits within a week.